webpack/webpack.js.org/content/plugins/environment-plugin.md

 })
 ```

-If a variable is undefined on build webpack gives a warning on build.
+If the variable is undefine on build, webpack gives a warning.
 This can be suppressed with a default value or a `null` value.

 T> Variables coming from `process.env` are always strings, so unlike [DefinePlugin](https://webpack.js.org/plugins/define-plugin/) variables are stringified before replaced.
 Undefined variables are an exception.